riatlabs/cdc-badge/docs/design-choices.md

 above the typical PWM frequencies used on the S3 (1-10 kHz) and thus fit for the purpose.

-Although the backlight LEDs are rated for a maximum forward voltage of 3.3 V we still opted to place a current limiting resistor (5.1 Ω).
+Although the frontlight LEDs are rated for a maximum forward voltage of 3.3 V we still opted to place a current limiting resistor (5.1 Ω).
 This limits voltage to 3 V, getting it closer to the typical V<sub>f</sub> (2.8 V) listed in the datasheet.